Your Filing Fines Are Adding Up

 - 12 months late: a further 10% of the unpaid tax, plus interest throughout

-The £200 penalties rise to £1,000 each if you file late three times in a row, and the 6 and 12 month penalties never arise if the return is filed before then.
+The £200 penalties rise to £1,000 each if you file late three times in a row, and the 6 and 12 month tax-based penalties never arise if the return is filed before then.

 The clock stops the day you file

 You file first because that stops the penalties and removes the risk, then you appeal, because an appeal is far stronger once the filing is actually in.
+One call gets it moving today.

 Common questions